 I have learned never to let the thought of food get to my salivary glands, since when this happens it is very difficult to stop.
 I do this by saying Nooooooooooooooooo nonstop until the thought is out of my mind.
 Like short circuiting my brain.

 I want to thank all of you who helped me get to this point in my life.
 Starting with Theresa who finally managed to convince me to get my body to Milestones.
-To Marty and everyone at Milestones.
-I know Bobbie and Dara have branched off from Milestones, but you both had a part in my recover and I thank you all.
+Everyone at Milestones I thank you all.
+B.M.

 October 1, 2018